Lynx spider fact sheet | Field of Mars EEC

 They do not spin a web to catch food.
 A lynx spider usually waits on a plant, watches carefully, then pounces when prey comes close enough.
 It uses its front legs, spiny hairs and venomous bite to hold and subdue the prey.

-What is the life cycle of a lynx spider?
+What is the life cycle of lynx spiders?

 Lynx spiders begin life as eggs inside a silk egg sac.
 The egg sac helps protect the eggs from drying out, overheating and some predators.